Fertility Preservation

 What happens

-Eggs remain in liquid nitrogen at the clinic or a specialized storage facility.
+Eggs remain in liquid nitrogen at the clinic or specialized storage facility.
+Annual renewal is typically required to maintain storage.

 Typical timeline